flingmycow/ramblings/content/blog/2020/11-2020/limitless_review.md

 > "He who asks questions cannot avoid the answers"

-Have you ever only realised the importance or existance of something after paying more attention to that topic?
+Have you ever only realised the importance or existence of something after paying more attention to that topic?
 Answers and information are all around us, but we pay most attention when we ask specific questions related to these concepts.
 It's important to focus on questions that will help you.
 Questions such as "What will they think of me?" or "How can I blend in?" will direct all your focus on yourself and other's actions.
 This is not helpful, limits your attention and can affect your comprehension skills.

 Jim's suggested questions for reading or learning something new